 Definition field of the feedback rule.
 The syntax of the Definiton field depends on the chosen evaluation type.
 For some evaluation types, no definition is needed.

 Feedback template.
 You can leave the Definition field empty to trigger the use of the text from a Feedback template.
 This is handy if you have a lot of repetition in your feedback texts.
 The Feedback templates can be maintained in the Author environment under the tab “Feedback”.
-See the authoring manual for more information.
+See this article for more information on feedback templates.

 Priority of the feedback rule.
 When multiple feedback rules are applicable to the student’s answer, only the one with the highest priority will be shown.
 The priority field can have values from 0 to 99, where 0 corresponds to the highest priority and 99 to the lowest priority.
 Thus, the lower the number in the priority field, the higher the priority.